GeykZone/Ai-Project/README.md

-# ✨ Gemini Flash Notebook
+# ✨ Wilshen Flash Notebook

 A playful AI web app that lets you chat with **Wilshen AI** using a handwritten notebook-inspired interface!
 Write a message, hit **"Create"**, and watch AI respond like magic.